Castleknock College: Castleknock Ambo Partnership

 Inaugurated in 2008 and expected to continue indefinitely, the Young Vincentian Mission sends a small group of fifth year students to work and live with the Vincentian community in Ethiopia, for two to three weeks each summer, overseen by the VLM – Vincentian Lay Missionaries.
 The first group in 2008 traveled to Mekelle in Northern Ethiopia and since 2009 the students have traveled to Ambo, Ethiopia.
 Successful applicants are trained and engage in a range of voluntary work for those struck by extreme poverty in Ambo, including teaching in the local Vincentian school, working in the Vincentian Food Programme, the Vincentian School for the Deaf, a leprosy village befriending members of the community and coaching Ambo United Football Club.
 Students are required to raise sufficient funds to meet their travel and subsistence expenses, and events are organised within and without the college to raise funds.
 This development programme has enabled the construction of expanded education facilities and the provision of medical and food supplies.
+In 2022 the College Immersion moved to Matisi, Kenya.

-Other extra–curricular activities
+Extra–curricular activities

-Extra–curricular activities offered include membership of the painting society, the chess club, Irish literature – Ceardlann Litríocht na Gaeilge, the Cumann Gaeilge, the maths society, the prefect mentoring system, debating, band, music, language societies (French, Spanish, German and Chinese), book club, student enterprise, SVP – Society of Saint Vincent de Paul, speech and drama, charity work, the history society and Picasso's Left Ear (student intellectual publication).
+Extra–curricular activities include membership of the painting society, the chess club, Irish literature (Ceardlann Litríocht na Gaeilge), the Cumann Gaeilge, the maths society, the prefect mentoring system, debating, band, music, language societies (French, Spanish, German and Chinese), book club, film club, student enterprise, SVP (Society of Saint Vincent de Paul), speech and drama, charity work, the history society and Picasso's Left Ear (student intellectual publication).

 Chess

 In 2007 the under-16 chess team won the Leinster Championship and finished runners-up in the All-Ireland Championship.
-Sixth year student, Anthony Bourached, recently won the Leinster Under-18 Chess Championship.
-Christopher O'Reilly, one of the two sixth years who currently teach chess at the school is a grandmaster and both students have competed on an international level winning a number of trophies in the process.